-You’ll find excellent Double Plus (A++) sound on both sides of this 1961 Coltrane classic
+You’ll find outstanding Double Plus (A++) sound on both sides of this 1961 Coltrane classic – exceptionally QUIET vinyl too

 5 stars: “The unforced, practically casual soloing styles of the assembled quartet allow for tastefully executed passages a la the Miles Davis Quintet, a trait Coltrane no doubt honed during his tenure in that band.
 Each track of this album is a joy to revisit.”